1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 ## Physical Health

 I’ve been struggling with staying healthy and remaining in good shape over the last 5 years.
 I'm pretty sure people see me as a pretty fit and healthy person from the outside.
 I lift weights every week and remain active through that.
 But I don’t always view myself as healthy.
-I shift between being in great shape by working out and watching what I eat, as low as 14-15% body fat, but then when things get stressful, I eat my way back up to 20% body fat or more.
+I shift between being in great shape by working out and watching what I eat, as low as 14-15% body fat, but then when things get stressful, I eat my way back up to ~20%.

 Over the next 5 years, I hope to be a lot more consistent with my physical health.